-- The Defendants shall use best efforts to seek and secure funding necessary to implement the terms of this Agreement.
-This Agreement is subject to legislative appropriation of such funding and if such appropriations are not made, the Parties shall retain all rights to revive any claims or defenses otherwise barred by operation of this Agreement. - Solely for purposes of this agreement, the Parties agree to entry of an Order certifying the class, defined as NYC Adult Home Residents, as defined in Section C (4).
-Any costs associated with certification of or notification to such class shall be borne by Plaintiffs.
-In the event that the class is not certified, this Agreement shall remain unaffected as between the Named Plaintiffs, the United States and the State. - Nothing contained herein shall be deemed to be an admission by the Defendants that they have in any manner or way violated the Plaintiffs' or any individual Adult Home Resident's rights, or the rights of any other person or entity, as defined in the constitutions, statutes, ordinances, rules or regulations of the United States, the State of New York, or the City of New York or any other rules, regulations or by-laws of any department or subdivision of the State of New York. - 4.
+- 4. Nothing contained herein shall be deemed to be an admission by the Defendants that they have in any manner or way violated the Plaintiffs' or any individual Adult Home Resident's rights, or the rights of any other person or entity, as defined in the constitutions, statutes, ordinances, rules or regulations of the United States, the State of New York, or the City of New York or any other rules, regulations or by-laws of any department or subdivision of the State of New York. - 5.
 This Agreement shall not be admissible in, nor is it related to, any other litigation or settlement negotiations, except in an action or proceeding by the Plaintiff to enforce the terms of this Agreement, or in a civil action involving the State and another party in which the validity of the regulations adopted on January 16, 2013 (I.D.
 No. HLT-32-12-00020-A, and I.D.
-No. OMH-32-12-00019-A), or as thereafter amended, is at issue. - Nothing in this Agreement shall be enforced in a manner that would require a fundamental alteration of the State's programs, activities, or services for Persons with Serious Mental Illnesses.
-Nothing in this paragraph is intended to amend or change in any way the obligations set forth in this Agreement, or prevent appropriate enforcement of this Agreement. - 6.
-This Agreement contains all the terms and conditions agreed upon by the parties hereto, and no oral agreement entered into at any time nor any written agreement entered into prior to the execution of this Agreement regarding the subject matter of the instant proceeding shall be deemed to exist, or to bind the parties hereto, or to vary the terms and conditions contained herein. - 7.
-All Parties to this Agreement have participated in its drafting; consequently, any ambiguity shall not be construed for or against any party.

-- 8. If any of the dates or periods of time described in this Agreement fall or end on a public holiday or on a weekend, the date or period of time shall be extended to the next business day. - 9.
+No. OMH-32-12-00019-A), or as thereafter amended, is at issue. - 6.
+Nothing in this Agreement shall be enforced in a manner that would require a fundamental alteration of the State's programs, activities, or services for Persons with Serious Mental Illnesses.
+Nothing in this paragraph is intended to amend or change in any way the obligations set forth in this Agreement, or prevent appropriate enforcement of this Agreement. - 7.
+This Agreement contains all the terms and conditions agreed upon by the parties hereto, and no oral agreement entered into at any time nor any written agreement entered into prior to the execution of this Agreement regarding the subject matter of the instant proceeding shall be deemed to exist, or to bind the parties hereto, or to vary the terms and conditions contained herein. - 8.
+All Parties to this Agreement have participated in its drafting; consequently, any ambiguity shall not be construed for or against any party. - 9.
+If any of the dates or periods of time described in this Agreement fall or end on a public holiday or on a weekend, the date or period of time shall be extended to the next business day. - 10.
 All correspondence concerning this Agreement should be sent to the following (or to such other address as the recipient named below shall specify by notice in writing hereunder):